How to create more peace for your dog and yourself — without force, blame, or constant stress

 So if nothing changes on that level, there’s a natural limit to how much can shift for them.

-3. Following rigid methods instead of what’s needed
+3. Applying methods instead of listening deeply

 So what does this actually look like?